Sustainability at Bidfood

 Water

 Water is a precious and threatened global resource, so we are supporters of WRAP’s Water Roadmap, which means we aim to minimise UK water consumption as well as supporting initiatives in food supply chains that aim to address water scarcity issues.
 In 2020 we helped fund research into water scarcity issues in Southern Spain.
+We are reviewing our impact on biodiversity and water, and begun engaging with suppliers and reviewing our most material areas.
+We are also part of UK HSC Sustainability Committee and Biodiversity Group which brings food companies together to determine meaningful biodiversity measures for the foodservice sector.

 Reducing plastic